 Ivy is a great-great granddaughter—a direct descendant—of Chief Sitting Bull.
 She is proud to say that she looks like him (and she does).
 When you hear her speak, you feel like Chief Sitting Bull is right there with her.
 She is over 80 years of age.
-She is of the Lakota people and is fiercely proud of her heritage.
+She is of the Dakota people and is fiercely proud of her heritage.
 She is a survivor of residential schools and says that all of the awful things you hear about happened there.
 She ended up addicted, on the street, and a member of a gang.
 She is also extremely bright—she was an A+ student in the residential school.
 She says that she had enough of her traditional ways as a young girl that that is what pulled her through.
-She received a Master’s Degree in Social Work, became a Director of Treatment Centres, taught at Police Colleges, and has spoken around the world.
+She received a Bachelor’s Degree in Social Work, became a Director of Treatment Centres, taught at Police Colleges, and has spoken around the world.

 I had her present twice at the WrapAround training, and here is some of what she said to the 21 trainees, most of whom came from the mainstream community:

 “I have never encountered anything closer to our traditional ways than WrapAround.
 If you are working with our people, this is what you need to be doing with them.